Protecting Public Health Authority

 Highlights

 Pandemic policy changes.
-During the pandemic we saw policy changes that often sought to undermine the ability of those who are most equipped to protect the public's health.
-In the courts, while many judges upheld the authority of public health officials, others veered from long-standing precedent to find what they saw as overreach.
-Many of these decisions had detrimental effects on public health for the most marginalized communities. —Sabrina Adler
+During the pandemic, we often saw policy changes that sought to undermine the ability of those who are most equipped to protect the public's health.
+In the courts, while many judges upheld the authority of public health officials, others veered from long-standing precedent to curtail what they saw as overreach.
+Many of these decisions had detrimental effects on public health in the most marginalized communities. ―Sabrina Adler

 Public health funding.
-There wasn't enough trust in public health prior to the pandemic, and part of the reason was that public health was drastically underfunded.
-One of the silver linings coming out of the pandemic was the federal insight of needing more dedicated funding in public health —particularly for the public health infrastructure and the workforce. —Maggie Davis
+There wasn't enough trust in public health prior to the pandemic, and part of the reason is that public health was drastically underfunded.
+One of the silver linings coming out of the pandemic is the federal insight of needing more dedicated funding in public health — particularly for public health infrastructure and the workforce. ―Maggie Davis

 Webinar Recording

-This webinar is part of our virtual engagement series Equity in Action: Policymaking for Community Health.
+This webinar is part of our 2023 virtual engagement series Equity in Action: Policymaking for Community Health.
+Listen to the recording: